IPv4 vs. IPv6? What are their differences, their pros, and their cons?

 The easiest way to find out whether you are currently using IPv4 or IPv6 is to do a quick online test such as test-my-IPv6 or ipv6-test.com.
 You can also open “command prompt” on Windows or “terminal” on macOS or Linux and type “ipconfig” or “ifconfig”.
 There you’ll find a summary of your interface IP addresses.

 Although the number is not infinite, IPv6 was designed with an almost endless pool.
 There are 340 trillion, trillion, trillion IPv6 addresses, which is more than enough to support trillions of trillions of devices connecting to the Internet.
 IPv6 will virtually not exhaust anytime soon.

 i.
 When will IPv4 be phased out?

-It is a fact that we are running out of IPv4s, and this is exactly why IPv6 is relevant.
+It is a fact that we are running out of IPv4s, and this is precisely why IPv6 is relevant.
 It solves the IPv4 address exhaustion problem and also opens many doors for innovation and services.
-Although it has been a slow upgrade to IPv6, about ten years since IPv6 is around, IPv6 is still not widely deployed.
+Although it has been a slow upgrade to IPv6, about ten years since IPv6 has been around, IPv6 is still not widely deployed.
 But still, IPv6’s adoption rates are increasing steadily.

 J. ipv6 vs. ipv4 in gaming.
 Which one is better?